MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

       // store the identifier of the flush used to unlock the Graphics Engine later _flush_identifier = flush_identifier;

-      // unlock the copy task
+      // unlock the flush task
       LLUI_DISPLAY_IMPL_binarySemaphoreGive(_copy_task_semaphore, false);
    }